 So is Perth the most sprawling large city in Australia?
 Well, yes in terms of percentage of population growth, but not in terms of absolute population growth in outer areas:

-On my definitions of outer areas, Melbourne comes out top, with around 45,000 residents moving into growth areas in 2014-15.
+On my definitions of outer areas, Melbourne is charging ahead, with over 55,000 residents moving into growth areas in 2015-16.
 Perth almost matched Melbourne’s growth in 2012, but has fallen back since and in 2015 is closer to Sydney and SEQ.
 Adelaide just hasn’t seen a lot of population growth in recent decades.

 Population growth in outer Sydney slowed dramatically between 2002 and 2006.
 The chart below shows there was also a slow down in non-outer areas, although it was a little less dramatic.
 Around this time Sydney also transitioned from around 50% of growth being in outer areas, down to around 30%.